 After a quick Google search, Pat McKeough from TSI is also not a fan and is not recommending the Class A shares (or capital shares) to his clients.

 On the flip side, a YouTuber focused on passive income for FIRE (Financial Independence Retire Early) is very bullish on those.
 In fact, he is very bullish on everything covered calls.
 Be careful, the reported yield is based on yield on cost which is a flawed metric.

-I currently favor the simpler strategy of Covered Call ETFs.
+I currently favour the simpler strategy of Covered Call ETFs.
 Lower yield but simpler and less risky overall.

 What’s your view?